rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 A relaxed mind solves the second piece of our beaming puzzle: the brain is another big consumer of energy and oxygen in the body.

-Lets go back to our Yogi and summarize what is going on:
+Lets go back to our Yogi and summarize what is going on for this beaming figure:

 Its posture is balanced.
 Its muscles are relaxed.
 Its brain is going layer by layer to a deep state of meditation.

-The Yogis energy is not being waste by bad posture, excessive muscular activity, worries or frenetic thinking.
+The Yogi energy is not being waste by bad posture, excessive muscular activity, worries or frenetic thinking.

-The Yogis may decide to breathe a notch up and increase even further the recharge of its body.

-After awhile, it turns into those radiant beams of light.
+After awhile, the Yogi turns into those radiant beams of light.
 Energy is overflowing its body.

 Yogis raise their own energy to an optimal state and by a sustainable practice, keep that energy ready for use.

 Do we need to go in a cave for 20 years to learn that ?
 If our goal in life is to be Yogi, probably yes.
-Though, this is not our case.
+Though, this is probably not our case.

 Can we take advantage of some of their teachings by applying these techniques to our own coding practice ?